lipex360x/backend-boilerplate/README.md

 - `dev:server`: runs your application on `localhost:3333`
 - `build`: creates the production build version
-- `start`: starts a simple server with the build production code
+- `start`: starts a server with the build production code

 * Generate Modules